 What I hate about having diabetes is the label that people give me.
 That label comes in all sizes and shapes.
 Some have been, “But you’re so thin, how could you have diabetes?”
 Or another comment that drives me crazy is “My uncle died from diabetes.”
-And then there is the "kid glove" treatment: “Here sit down, don’t exert yourself.”
-“Awww.
-Are there things you can’t do, Ann?”
+And then there is the "kid glove" treatment: “Here sit down, don’t exert yourself” or “Are there things you can’t do, Ann?”

-Or do they?
 Then I saw the obituary for the real Steel Magnolia.
 Her name was Margaret Jones Haring.
 Wife.
 Mother.
 Grandmother.
 And, a career nurse.
 I sat for a few minutes and I thought about it.
 I was immediately sad that I hadn’t done enough research to know the movie was a true story of a family living with type 1 diabetes.

-I thought of the friend of my parents, who died in the 1970s from complications of type 1 diabetes.
-She was blind and died from kidney disease, and looked a thousand years old to me.
-But really she was 48.
-I remember my parents really grieving over her death, and I can understand why.
+It made me think of Mrs. Cocoran, a friend of my parents, who died in the 1970s from complications of type 1 diabetes.
+She was blind and died from kidney disease.
+She looked a thousand years old to me, but really she was 48.
+I remember my parents really grieving over her death and I can understand why.

 Judging someone with diabetes is the wrong thing to do.
 In my mind, I’m just happy to have her as my friend and offer her kindness and care when she has a bad day.
 We are friends and we are also a community to one another.
 She needs my support and yours, too.